pipe-cd/pipecd/docs/content/en/docs/operator-manual/control-plane/architecture-overview.md

 ##### Data Store

 `Data store` is a storage for storing model data such as applications and deployments.
-This can be a fully-managed service such as GCP [Firestore](https://cloud.google.com/firestore), GCP [Cloud SQL](https://cloud.google.com/sql) or AWS [RDS](https://aws.amazon.com/rds/) (currently we choose [MySQL v8](https://www.mysql.com/) as supported relation data store).
+This can be a fully-managed service such as GCP [Firestore](https://cloud.google.com/firestore), GCP [Cloud SQL](https://cloud.google.com/sql) or AWS [RDS](https://aws.amazon.com/rds/) (currently we choose [MySQL v8](https://www.mysql.com/) as supported relational data store).
 You can also configure the control plane to use a self-managed MySQL server.
 When installing the control plane, you have to choose one of the provided data store services.

 ##### File Store